The Raspberry Pi is without question the world’s most popular Single Board Computer.

 If you’d prefer to listen to other people’s music rather than create your own, then why not use the Raspberry Pi to make your own jukebox?

-The Pi makes a capable media center– and it doesn’t take much additional hardware to make it fit for the task.
+The Pi, paired with Kodi media center or some similar software, makes a capable media center – and it doesn’t take much additional hardware to make it fit into a jukebox.

 You’ll need a few buttons in order to interact with the jukebox, along with a screen.
 This version relies on an audio player known as Volumio.